niswitze/Azure-Functions-Python-Labs-Demos/Demos/Azure Functions - HTTP Trigger/README.md

-# Azure Durable Functions Demo - Async HTTP APIs
+# Azure Functions - HTTP Trigger

-This is a demo of an HTTP trigger based Azure Durable Function, written in Python.
-This function app contains three functions and demonstrates a pattern for creating <a href="https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=csharp#async-http">Async HTTP APIs</a>.
-An HTTP trigger based orchestration client function, an orchestrator function, and an activity function.
+This is a demo of an HTTP trigger based Azure Function, written in Python.
+This function app contains one HTTP trigger based function and demonstrates the default project setup used when creating function app(s)/function(s) locally using the Azure Functions Core Tools.

 </br>
 To run this demo locally, please use the following steps: